tsvbits/tsvbits.github.io/src/pages/cover/index.md

 tags: ["cv", "pr"]
 ---

-Hello friend or stranger :smile:
+Hey,

 > __TL;DR__ 18 years of experience in server and client-side development.
 Areas of expertise: Architecture, Web and API development, .NET, C#, SQL, Web API, HTML, CSS, TypeScript, Java, Go, Rust, Git, Agile.
 I don't afraid to learn and try new things and make crazy stuff like [a cross compiler](https://github.com/grapecity/pagefx)

 I am SergeyT.
-I can say that I am a legendary hero sailing a powerful ship on an epic journey :smile:
-I am software engineer with over 15 years of professional experience making software products.
+I am software engineer with over 15 years of professional experience making world to be better writing computer programs.
 Usually I play full-stack roles.

-I've been writing computer programs with passion for half of my life.
+I've been coding with passion for half of my life.
 I solved a ton of puzzles and fixed no end of bugs.
-And I am still engineer writing code almost every day.
+And I am still writing code almost every day.

 I love working on complex projects with positive and smart people around me.